 The main body of Indo-Europeans expands into Thrace, the Ukraine, Bohemia, and Poland, and begins to differentiate into a northern dialect (Bohemia, Poland, and Hungary, represented by the Funnel Beaker culture) and a southern dialect (Wallachia, Thrace, and Ukraine, continuing the Danubian culture).
-The original inhabitants north and west of the Carpathians, likely speakers of Uralic languages, are pushed further north and west.
+The original inhabitants north and west of the Carpathians, likely speakers of Uralic languages, are pushed further north and east.

 Bronze working develops throughout Indo-European area.

 The Proto-Italics, who speak a western dialect, move west and south from the Slovenia area into Italy.
 There they would encounter well-established pre-PIE people, possibly the ancestors of the Etruscans and Rhaetians.c.
 2000 bc.